Where Can I Buy Food In Hartford County?

 To help combat the spread of coronavirus, Fitzgerald’s also offers options for home deliveries.
 For $4.95, you can order groceries and have them delivered to your apartment, allowing for a safe way to get food.

-Simsbury & Windsor, CT have some nice Stop & Shop locations that local apartment owners can take a drive to.
+Simsbury has some nice Stop & Shop locations that local apartment owners can take a drive to.
 In addition to the usual produce and other groceries, Stop & Shop has its own private brands.
 These brands have many organic options, so if you’re looking to eat a bit healthier you should consider stopping here.

 If you want to reduce the amount of time you need to spend in the store, pick-ups and deliveries are available.
 You can also take advantage of digital coupons if you want to save a little cash in the process.